 The very first Cybis bunny was Mr. Snowball who appeared in 1962 .
 He is 4” high and was the least expensive item in the Cybis line at that time: only $7.50.
 Cybis continued to offer him through every year of their existence, at a steadily rising pricepoint: $15 in 1967, $50 in 1982, $70 in 1988, and finally for $99.

 This holiday version was a 1980s addition; in 1988 he was priced at $110.
-His name at that time was shown as Mr. Holly but that was changed to Mr. Snowball with Holly in the early 1990s by 1993, at which time he was $135.
+His name at that time was shown as Mr. Holly but that was changed to Mr. Snowball with Holly in the early 1990s, by which time he was $135.

 This particular Mr. Snowball is a puzzler because normally I would say — due to the complete lack of color on his body, and only the holly leaves being painted — that he was simply an unfinished piece.